Pan-Indianism: National Congress of American Indians

 The NCAI was founded in 1944 at a gathering of over 100 Native Americans in Denver, Colorado (many of the participants were elected leaders of the tribes that were involved in the Indian Reorganization Acts of 1934).
 The formation of the NCAI was encouraged by John Collier (reformer), who realized that the United States Congress and the people were becoming more focused on World War II and less attention was focused on Native American affairs.
-The NCAI decided to dedicate themselves to lobbying for or against specific legislation and also to focusing on civil and voting rights.
+The NCAI decided to dedicate themselves to lobbying for or against specific legislation and also to focus on civil and voting rights.

 National Indian Education Association

-The National Indian Education Association, also known as NIEA, is a membership based organization "committed to increasing educational opportunities and resources for American Indian, Alaska Native, and Native Hawaiian students while protecting our cultural and linguistic traditions."
+The National Indian Education Association (NIEA) is a membership-based organization "committed to increasing educational opportunities and resources for American Indian, Alaska Native, and Native Hawaiian students while protecting our cultural and linguistic traditions."

 NIEA came into being in 1970.
-It "is the largest and oldest Indian education organization in the nation and strives to keep Indian Country moving toward educational equity.
-Governed by a Board of Directors made up of twelve representatives, the NIEA has several committees that work to ensure native educators and students are represented in various educational institutions and forums throughout Indian Country and Washington, D.C."
+The largest and oldest Indian education organization in the U.S., it aims to move Indian Country towards educational equity.
+NIEA is governed by a Board of Directors made up of twelve representatives, and it has committees that "work to ensure native educators and students are represented in various educational institutions and forums throughout Indian Country and Washington, D.C."

 National Indian Youth Council

-The NIYC was founded by Clyde Warrior (Ponca), and Melvin Thom, (Paiute).
+The National Indian Youth Council (NIYC) was founded by Clyde Warrior (Ponca) and Melvin Thom (Paiute).
 Their work resulted in an action program and a newspaper called ABC: Americans Before Columbus.
-What seems particularly interesting about the NIYC is the approaches that they took and still take today towards achieving their goals.
-For instance, they held "fish-ins" along the rivers in Washington in order to protest the treaty-given fishing rights that were being taken away from them.
-This was due to a nullified supreme court decision.
-These incidents are not unlike the number of sit-ins held by young African-Americans during the civil rights movement, in protest of equal rights not being granted to them.
+To achieve their goals, the NIYC participated in activist actions such as holding "fish-ins" along the rivers in Washington to protest the treaty-given fishing rights being taken away from them due to a nullified Supreme Court decision.
+These actions were similar to sit-ins held by young African Americans during the civil rights movement to protest equal rights not being granted to them.

 Society of American Indians

-This organization was founded by the Yavapi Indian Carlos Montezuma.
-The SAI was at the forefront in the fight for Indian citizenship, which was eventually granted in 1924.
-Their efforts resulted in a number of fish-ins along rivers to support aboriginal fishing rights nullified by a state supreme court decision.
-This is very comparable to the sit-ins that were held during the civil rights movement when young African American students held sit-ins at lunch counters.
-When thinking of this comparison, it allows you to think of the immense efforts that American Indians have already put forth and are still putting forth to gain their civil rights.
+This Society of American Indians (SAI) was founded by the Yavapi Indian Carlos Montezuma.
+The SAI was at the forefront of the fight for Indian citizenship, which was eventually granted in 1924.
+Their efforts resulted in a number of fish-ins along rivers supporting aboriginal fishing rights, which were nullified by a state supreme court decision, actions modeled on the sit-ins held by black civil rights protestors during the civil rights movement.